 Teach English and other core subjects in Nepal for 4 – 12 weeks

-Live with a local family or in a volunteer house and work alongside local people
+Live in a volunteer house and work alongside local people

 Make a genuine and worthwhile difference and boost your CV

 Opportunity to take your own classes

 Prepare lesson plans and mark work

 Just as in many countries in the developing world, education is something that is not universally available to all children.
 Schools in the poorer areas often have limited resources and teachers are often in short supply.
 Class sizes fluctuate and crowded classrooms can result in children vying for attention.
 Despite these difficulties, the children who are fortunate enough to attend school are happy and keen learners.